 It is normal to feel grief, anger, and happiness.
 However, diabetes causes these emotions to be out of control.
 So, as a partner, we need to be prepared to help with these emotions and be supportive.

-Both us and our partner can benefit from understanding diabetes.
-Managing this condition can be challenging, which is why we should suggest some tricks and tips to keep it in check.
+Both we and our partner can benefit from understanding diabetes.
+Managing this condition can be challenging, which is why we should suggest some tricks and tips keep it in check.
 Also, to take our time and talk to our partner.

 See what change may benefit them the most.